lambdaisland/witchcraft-workshop/README.md

 For best results join the workshop as a pair, so you have one laptop to display the game, and one for the REPL.
 You can run both on a single laptop, but it’s more fun with two.

-We ask participants kindly to install Minecraft (server+client, see below) before the workshop so we can dive into the interesting bits right away, and we don't pull down the conference wifi when the workshop begins.
+We kindly ask participants to install Minecraft (server+client, see below) before the workshop so we can dive into the interesting bits right away, and we don't pull down the conference wifi when the workshop begins.

 ## Quickstart for The Impatient

 - clone the repo https://github.com/lambdaisland/witchcraft-workshop/
 - run `bin/start-server` in one terminal
-- run `bin/start-client username` in another terminal
+- run `bin/start-client username` in another terminal (Skip this step if you have your own copy of Minecraft)
 - connect with your editor to nREPL at port 25555
 - from inside the game (i.e. the client started above) connect to server `localhost:25565` (choose: Multiplayer)
 - open `repl-sessions.s01-warmup` in your editor